 By the mid-1980s M&M was doing a lot better than most of its remaining competitors in the market.
 In 1982 it took over Crompton Electricars and by 1986 it seems that operation was trading as Electricars.
 In 1986 Electricars announced it had bought the Eaton light axle business and the Merthyr Tydfil factory from Moss Gears in order to secure supplies of the vital double reduction units used on most lower-speed electric vehicles at that time.

 M&M went on to specialise in equipment hire and was wound up in 2010.

 Established in 1949, Ross Auto Engineering of Southport entered the electric vehicle market in 1955 when it took on the manufacture of Helecs vehicles from Hindle Smart.
-It built 168 10 cwt Rider Prams for Express Dairies that were to the design of T H Lewis (an Express Dairies subsidiary) but which lacked the capacity to build them.
-This was actually a sub-contract from Hindle Smart and explains why the vehicles carried Helecs maker’s plates and not Ross ones.
+It built 168 10 cwt Rider Prams for Express Dairies that were to the design of T H Lewis (an Express Dairies subsidiary) which lacked the capacity to build them.
+This deal was actually a sub-contract from Hindle Smart and explains why the vehicles carried Helecs maker’s plates and not Ross ones.

 In 1970 the Major was succeeded by the Stallion with a fully enclosed glass fibre cab and available with either hinged or sliding doors.
 As well as serving as milk floats, Stallions found work as box vans, delivery vans, and site ambulances.
 Annual output of the Stallion 1980 ran to 50 or so around 1980, by which time Ross could boast it had built over 1,000 milk floats.